-13. Risked Related to Reinstatement Pursuant to Section 1124(2) of the Bankruptcy Code
+13. Risked related to reinstatement pursuantRelated to section Reinstatement Pursuant to Section 1124(2) of the Bankruptcy Code

 The Debtors intend to reinstate Class 3 and Class 4 pursuant to section 1124(2) of the Bankruptcy Code and satisfy the First Lien Notes and the Second Lien Notes in accordance with the terms of the First Lien Indenture and the Second Lien Indenture, as applicable, subject to a consensual resolution of such Claims.
 Reinstatement, or the failure to reinstate, the First Lien Notes Claims or the Second Lien Notes Claims in accordance with section 1124(2) of the Bankruptcy Code could materially affect distributions available to holders of Allowed Claims under the Plan.